 Who can use a Service Dog?

 To legally use a Service Dog, you must be a person with a disability (PWD.)
-For a dog to be a Service Dog, he must be trained to perform a specific task related to your disability.
+For a dog to be a Service Dog, he must be trained to perform a specific task related to your disability, safely and reliably in public areas.
 For a PWD to have the right to take a Service Dog into public places, the dog must be trained to certain minimum standards to ensure the safety of the PWD, the dog, and the public as well.

 A Service Dog can help a person with disabilities to